alessandroredrouge/Solar-Leads/Detailed Documentation.md

 # Features
-Here is a more detailed list of the core features that the software will have, which can be divided in:
+Here is a more detailed list of the core features that the software now has, which can be divided into:
 - Data Collection
 - Field Support
+- Prospect Qualification
 - Analytics

 ## Data Collection
-The software will have the ability to record information from door-to-door interactions collected by the canvassers.
+The software has the ability to record information from door-to-door interactions collected by the canvassers.
-The initial data that will be collected will be divided in Mandatory and Optional.
+The data collected is divided into Mandatory and Optional fields.

 **Mandatory**
 - Address
 - Timestamp (time of contact)
 - Prospect response: it represents the answer (if any) of the potential prospect.
-This data is subdivided in the following subcategories:
+This data is subdivided into the following subcategories:
     - No answer
     - Direct no (Homeowner)
     - Direct no (Renters)